Deep Legendre Transform: Numerical experiments

 \section{Numerical experiments}

 In this section, we report results of numerical approximations\footnote{All computations were performed on NVIDIA T4 GPU and Intel Core Xeon CPUs running Python 3.11.12.
-More experiments, including the algorithms by Lucet's and Peyr\'e, are available in the supplementary material.} of the convex conjugates of differentiable convex functions using Deep Legendre Transform (DLT) with MLPs, ResNets, ICNNs, and KANs.
-As an application, we use DLT to approximate solutions of the Hamilton--Jacobi PDE.
+More experiments, including the algorithms by Lucet's and Peyr\'e, are available in the supplementary material.} of the convex conjugates of differentiable convex functions using DLT with MLPs, ResNets, ICNNs, and KANs.
+As an application, we use DLT to approximate solutions of Hamilton--Jacobi PDEs.